3 judge bench to hear Centre's plea against SC's Dalit Atrocities Act order

 The verdict had led to massive outcry and violent protests by different SC/ST organisations across the country in which several people had died and many injured.

-Some of the parties supporting the last year verdict, had said that the Centre's review has become infructuous as Parliament has already passed the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Amendment Act, 2018 to neutralize the effects of the judgement.
+Some of the parties supporting the last year verdict had said that the Centre's review has become infructuous as Parliament has already passed the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Amendment Act, 2018 to neutralize the effects of the judgement.

 CJI frowns on UP minister, who said Ayodhya is ours, Supreme Court is ours